 - increasing access and consumption of nutritious foods

-Through this new MATCH grant program, we are seeking to use our available grant funding as a catalyst to leverage funders (corporate, private, governmental, individuals, families, community foundations, United Ways, local giving circles, etc.) to support the area of local health status improvement.
+Through this MATCH grant program, we are using our grant funding as a catalyst to leverage funders (corporate, private, governmental, individuals, families, community foundations, United Ways, local giving circles, etc.) to support the area of local health status improvement.
 This involves explicitly using our grant awards as a matching/challenge grant.

 What Are Matching Grants?
 The term “matching grant” means that you are required to raise some amount of money to “match” the amount of the grant.
 The money you raise in addition to the grant is called “the match.”
 Within a pre-determined period of time after you receive the grant award notification, you’ll have an opportunity to use our grant to secure other funding and conceivably double the grant ($1:$1 match).